Timmy McClain: Bethune-Cookman

 On December 28, 2024, McClain announced that he would transfer to Bethune–Cookman.
 In his first appearance against FIU, he threw for 164 yards and no interceptions.
 Against Alabama State on October 14, he threw for 266 yards in the 52-35 loss.
+In his final college game, McClain led Bethune–Cookman to a 38–34 victory over Florida A&M in the Florida Classic, throwing for 274 yards and four touchdowns including the game-winning score with 27 seconds remaining, and was named MVP.